| Competition

 as jurisdiction over the parties in matters at issue, rather than

+only suspicion.
 6.12.8 Use of information/no further disclosure.
 The information

 should be used by the receiving authority only for the purpose